Buying your first nail drill kit is an exciting venture because it’s an investment in your passion.

 Pay attention to the type of cord.
 Coiled cords can get tangled up with other tools on your manicure table.
 Straight cords are less obtrusive and less likely to be in your way.
 You won’t want a coiled cord pushing items onto the floor causing a hygiene concern.

-Here’s How to Choose an Initial Set of Nail Drill Bits
+Here’s How To Choose An Initial Set Of Nail Drill Bits

 Nail drill bits come in various sizes, shapes, and materials.
 Choosing the right bit for the application, combined with the right speed gives you professional results without risking injury to clients.

+In an article on the best starting nail bits, Nails Magazine sorts out the confusion by recommending starting with three bits.
 Purchase a mandrel with 10 medium-grit sanding bands, a medium silver carbide barrel, and a silver Under the Nail Cleaner (UNC) bit.

+As you get more advanced, add the VP safety bit and a backfill bit to your nail bit tools.
 Natural nail bits are cylindrical in shape.
 The soft, rubberized black material is perfect for use on natural nails, so they don’t get damaged during filing.

 The cone-shaped bit is versatile enough to use on the top of the nails, cuticles, and sidewalls.
 The slim size also makes it a good tool for working on toenails.